 Watch an episode of your favourite show

-Play a game with your housemates/family/partner
+Play a game with your housemates/family/partner/colleagues at the office

 There’s nothing quite like the thrill at trouncing your dad at Scrabble, narrowly outfoxing your pals at Cluedo or emerging triumphant in a quick round of cards.
 If you can all coordinate your lunch breaks together, you’ll find there’s ample time to fit in a game or two for some light relief and laughs before heading back to the grind.